wallymathieu/__blog/Index.md

 author: me
 ---

-# Canopy - A git-blogging unikernel
+# Canop - A git-blogging unikernel

 Canopy is an attempt at writting a blog-engine based on Git using [MirageOS][mirage].